dcbaker/jsonstreams/docs/source/api.rst

     :keyword bool pretty: Whether or not to indent complex objects.
     :keyword encoder: A callable that will create a json.JSONEncoder instance.
     :type encoder: json.JSONEncoder
+    :keyword bool close_fd: Close the fd when the Stream closes.
+Ignored if passed a filename

     .. py:method:: write